Asiim/TDD-chess/README.md

 - Move king one field
 - King blocked
 - King atacked

+### Figure tests:
+- Enable figure to keep track of its position

 ### Rules tests:
 - 2 type of figures (white, black)